-- Where the school is informed of a child's medical needs by parents, carers or medical professionals, a care plan meeting will be arranged as soon as possible with either the SENCO or the Pastoral Support Worker in school. - At such a meeting, a care plan will be written, if appropriate, (see Appendix 1) and signed by the parent/carer. - This care plan will be distributed to: the central care plan file, relevant staff in school, displayed in an area for all staff to be made aware and parents/carers. - Where evidence comes to light that a child's medical condition has changed before the annual review of the care plan, a meeting should be convened with parents/carers, SENCo or Pastoral Officer to agree to amendments to the care plan in place.
+- Where the school is informed of a child's medical needs by parents, carers or medical professionals, a care plan meeting will be arranged as soon as possible with either the SENCO or another Senior Leader in school - At such a meeting, a care plan will be written, if appropriate, and signed by the parent/carer. - This care plan will be distributed to: the central care plan file, relevant staff in school, displayed in an area for all staff to be made aware and parents/carers. - Where evidence comes to light that a child's medical condition has changed before the annual review of the care plan, a meeting should be convened with parents/carers, SENCo or other Senior Leader to agree to amendments to the care plan in place.